trussworks/trussels-guide/docs/trussels.md

 * **Nick Twyman** Application Engineering Practice Lead.
 * **Hannah Kane** Head of Delivery.
 * **Nora Alves** (Interim) Head of People.

-The name “Bubble Prince” came about because Mark (our CTO) brought up that we’re not always good at naming things clearly, saying “we definitely shouldn’t call it ‘bubble prince.’”
-And here we are.
-This is an example of a term you can find in the :lock:[Insider Language / Truss Glossary](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit).

 ## Resource: Departments and Practice Areas
 Truss has three departments lead by the founders: